Suitability of the Soft-Coated Wheaten Terrier for Different Types of Prospective Owners

 Many Soft-Coated Wheaten Terriers are prone to separation anxiety due to their strong attachment to their owners.
 However, the degree of separation anxiety can vary from one dog to another.
 It's essential to be observant of your individual dog's behaviour and take steps to address any signs of distress when you're not at home.

 In summary, while Soft-Coated Wheaten Terriers can tolerate some alone time, it's crucial to be mindful of their social nature and the potential for separation anxiety.
-Proper training, socialization, and providing mental and physical stimulation can help alleviate anxiety when left alone.
+Proper training, socialisation, and providing mental and physical stimulation can help alleviate anxiety when left alone.
 If you suspect your Wheaten Terrier is struggling with separation anxiety, consult with a professional dog trainer or behaviourist for guidance on addressing this issue effectively.

 Soft-Coated Wheaten Terrier puppies for sale